₹443₹87,500

 The City of Ancient Palaces & Lakes

-Soak in the ancient tales and heritage of Udaipur.
+Revel in the rich art and heritage of Udaipur.
 You will love exploring the beautiful palaces, temples, sun-kissed gardens and boat rides across the lakes.
-You can also sample delicious cuisines at Udaipur.
+The local cuisines at Udaipur are worth trying out too.

 ₹1,100